 We conducted a study of cross-modal collaboration between visually-impaired and sighted coworkers.
 The aim was to explore the nature of cross-modal collaboration in the workplace and assess how well the tool we designed supports it in real-world scenarios.
-So far, we have deployed the tool to support the work of three professional pairs; these were employees in the head office of a London-based Children and Families Department in local government, an international charity and a private business company.
+We have deployed the tool to support the work of four professional pairs; these were employees in the head office of a London-based Children and Families Department in local government, an international charity, a private business company and two IT professionals.

-4.1.
-Approach & Setup
+5.1 Approach & Setup